Skip to Content

 pick up trash

-I think this says a lot about people’s view on climate change as a whole: They believe someone else will come along and fix it, and that it’s not their problem because they didn’t start it.
+I think this type of thought process says a lot about people’s view on climate change as a whole: They believe someone else will come along and fix it, and that it’s not their problem because they didn’t start it.

-The same goes for picking up litter: Sure, you didn’t drop the litter, but it’s still in your area and polluting your neighborhood.
+The same goes for litter: Sure, you didn’t drop the litter, but it’s still in your area and polluting your neighborhood.
 Shouldn’t you take care of it?

 So, whenever you get out there and pick up trash, what you’re doing is breaking a kind of taboo.
 You’re saying, “This is okay, this is correct, and this is the right thing to do.”

-What you’ll notice is that, as you are picking up litter, you will inspire other people to help with cleaning up litter.
+What you’ll notice is that, as you work to keep the Earth clean, you will inspire other people to help keep it clean too.

-I work in a pretty popular area, and during lunch, a lot of people go on walks or runs.
-A lot of people are very active during their lunch breaks.
+I work in a pretty popular area.
+A lot of people here like to go on walks or runs to stay active during their lunch breaks.

 When I go out, I walk (typically with my dog), and we will find litter to pick up.
-As we pick up trash, we are giving other people permission to pick up litter, and it’s amazing.
+As we pick up trash, we are encouraging other people to do the same.
+It’s amazing how it can start a chain reaction.

-On the days I don’t pick up litter, no one picks up litter.
-On the days I pick up litter, everyone is picking up litter.
+On the days I don’t pick up trash while walking, no one else does it either.
+On the days I do pick it up, everyone starts to do it too.

-Here are a few reasons you should pick up litter in your community (if you’re not already convinced):
+In case you’re not already convinced, here are a few reasons you should pick up trash while walking in your community:

-• Keeps your neighborhood beautiful – Litter is an eyesore, after all.
+Litter is an eyesore, after all.
 Litter can negatively impact your sense of community and make people feel less safe.
-By picking it up, you’re showing pride for your community and beautifying the area.
+By picking it up, you’re showing pride in your community and beautifying the area.

-• Protects wildlife – The animals in your area could confuse litter for food or nesting materials.
+The animals in your area could confuse litter for food or nesting materials.
 I can’t tell you how many times I’ve seen birds pick up pieces of plastic.
 If litter gets into waterways, chances are it’ll harm aquatic ecosystems as well.
-Picking up trash helps prevent wildlife from chancing upon it.
+Getting rid of litter helps keep wildlife safe.

-• Reduces costs – A lot of money is spent on litter cleanup in the United States.
-These costs are shared by government and local businesses, so picking up litter can help put those funds into something else your community will benefit more from.
+The United States spends more than $11.5 billion on litter cleanup costs each year.
+These costs are shared by government and local businesses, so doing your own litter cleanup can help put those funds into something else your community will benefit more from.

-• Protects children – Little kids are more likely to pick up litter out of curiosity.
+Little kids are more likely to pick up trash out of curiosity.
 Unfortunately, this is a safety hazard, since kids are known for putting things in their mouths that don’t belong.
 Keeping litter off the streets reduces this risk.

 View this post on Instagram